dbgrande/Grande/README.md

 - Clear Invalid - Deselects all intervals that don't have a light showing.

 - Show Notes - Displays actual notes being used on blue lights.
-Useful for understanding what this quantizer is doing, and allows converting its results to another quantizer, like **QuantMT.**
+Useful for understanding what this quantizer is doing, and allows converting its results to another quantizer, like **QuantMT.** However, this feature is disabled when using Just temperament.

 - Quantizer features are the same as **Quant** (above), minus the external scale input.